alejandro-velasquez/App-logistic-warehouse/README.md

-# CRUD Logistic Pallet Managenment System
+# CRUD Logistic Pallet Management System
 This project is a system designed to manage pallets used in a logistic warehouse.Pallets are essential platforms for efficiently storing and transporting goods.
 With this system you can manage pallets and loads stored on them.